hereswhatidid/search-autocomplete/readme.txt

 Please <a href="http://hereswhatidid.com/contact/">contact the author</a> for support.
 Thanks!

 == Change log ==

+= 2.1.12 - 20 Nov 2014
+* added id parameter to 'the_title' filter calls
+* fixed bug with Relevanssi when logged in as admin

 = 2.1.11 - 3 Nov 2014
 * removed extra line break at beginning of plugin file